MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Will there be scarring?

-You will also be provided with silicone gel that can be applied once our nurses have reviewed you at 2 weeks post surgery.
+Any surgery will leave some scarring, and cosmetic procedures always carry this risk.
+We advise that patients follow their aftercare instructions carefully to help minimise scar visibility.
+You will also be provided with silicone gel that can be applied once our nurses have assessed you two weeks post-surgery.

 Can a breast lift be combined with other procedures?

-Yes, we can combine a mastopexy with other procedures depending on your circumstances and concerns.
-The most common are breast augmentations and breast implant surgeries for patients who have various problems or specific aesthetic outcomes they wish to achieve.
+Yes, depending on your circumstances and concerns, we can combine a mastopexy with other procedures.
+The most common are breast augmentations and breast implant surgeries.

 Will I be able to breastfeed after a mastopexy?